uf-mil/mil/Code-Policy.md

     * Again, someone should be able to read your docstring and understand the purpose of your code without consulting you
 * C++ code: Add docstrings in the same manner as Python, using multi-line comments

+## Adding Dependencies
+* If you add a new library that your code depends on, that is not installed with ROS-desktop-full or Ubuntu by default, you MUST note it in the wiki, your readme, and finally, add it to the SemaphoreCI build script.
+If you submit a PR that requires some new library without updating the setup-build script, the Semaphore build will fail and yell at you.

 ## Testing
+* We use SemaphoreCI to automatically test pull-requests and new commits to the uf-mil/Sub8 repo.
+You still need to test your code locally, but know that everyone can view make and unit-test results on Semaphore before considering your pull-request.
 * Operation critical code shall have unit-tests.
 Unit tests should fail if you code no longer works
 * General code should have unit-tests
 * Automated test-by-Simulation (Automatic Hardware-out-of-the-loop testing), e.g. Monte-Carlo testing is highly recommended for all software